Vascular Surgery Residency Program

-Lori Teach is the manager of the UC Davis Office of Graduate Medical Education.
-She oversees administrative aspect of all residency and fellowship programs at UC Davis, including but not limited to ACGME duty hour and program requirements.
+Dr. Susan Guralnick is the Associate Dean and DIO of the UC Davis Office of Graduate Medical Education.
+She oversees administrative aspect of all residency and fellowship programs at UC Davis.

 Barbara Erickson is the DGMC Director of Medical Education.

 The five-year integrated curriculum includes both vascular surgery content and core surgical education.

 Residents’ educational experiences includes 24 months of core surgical education (general surgery and other surgical specialties), including pre- and post-operative evaluation and care; critical care and trauma management; and basic technical experience in skin and soft tissue, abdomen and alimentary track, airway management, laparoscopic surgery, and thoracic surgery.
 Rotations in the first two years include orthopaedic surgery, neurological surgery, and anesthesiology.
 Senior residents will have operative experience in trauma care and major open procedures, laparoscopic and endoscopic procedures, as well as thoracic and cardiothoracic surgery.